Grants and tenders

 Most government assistance for small business is in the form of free or low-cost advisory services, information or guidance.
 However you may be eligible for a grant in certain circumstances, such as business expansion, research and development, innovation or exporting.

-You can search a full database of federal, state and local government grants using the grant finder on the Business.gov.au website.
-This is a free service.
+You can search a full database of federal, state and local government grants using this online grant finder, or for federal government grants only visit the GrantConnect website.
+Both are a free service.

 TIP: You may be approached by organisations claiming to offer exclusive access to government grant information in exchange for a fee.
 Information about government grants is free of charge and available to all businesses.
 Each grant will have eligibility criteria that you need to meet in order to apply.